-Even if you are a local of San Diego, we would wager that you will learn something new about your delightful home city.
-For visitors, there is so much to discover about the turbulent history and personal stories of the residents of San Diego that we had the hardest job deciding which 8 or 12 locations on our standard or Extended tour, respectively we should include.
+Even if you are a local of San Diego, you will learn something new about your delightful home city.
+For visitors, there is so much to discover about the turbulent history and personal stories of San Diego residents that it was the hardest job deciding which 8 or 12 locations to include on our standard or extended tour.

-There is no shortage of tragic stories about lives cut short or ending in such pain that spirits are unable to leave this world.
-Wherever people gather, and where our capacity of evil shows itself, there will be ghosts.
+There is no shortage of tragic stories about lives cut short or ending in such pain that spirits cannot leave this world.
+Wherever people gather, and where our capacity for evil shows itself, there will be ghosts.
 Regardless of the weather, or the beautiful sunsets, or even the amazing surfing!

 One of the first guests at the oddly alpine Horton Grand Hotel was famed lawman of the wild wild west, Wyatt Earp, answering his brothers’ entreaties to visit this new ‘Land of the Sundown Sea’ to look for property to purchase.
 Earp ended up staying for 7 years, so he must have found something in the new city in the southwest corner of these united states.

-We’ll see some of the places he visited, among stories from a more modern era, like the tragic dealings of a ghostly Wisp that haunts the Yamada building by employees of the Berkshire Hathaway homer services company that occupies the building these days.
-We have the exclusive story of one of their employees and it does not end well.
+We’ll see some of the places he visited, among stories from a more modern era, like the ghostly Wisp that haunts the Yamada Building.
+Employees of the Berkshire Hathaway Home Services company that occupies the building these days have been seen its activities.
+We have the exclusive story of one of their employees, and it does not end well.

 Join us for a fascinating tour through the old and new sordid history of San Diego’s Gaslamp Quarter.